kubeflow/training-operator/README.md

     PASSED: tf-job-tfjob-test-pqxkwk
     ```

-## Using GPUs

-The use of GPUs and K8s is still in flux.
-The following works with GKE & K8s 1.7.2.
-If this doesn't work on
-your setup please consider opening an issue.

-### Prerequisites

-We assume GPU device drivers have been installed on nodes on your cluster and resources have been defined for
-GPUs.

-Typically the NVIDIA drivers are installed on the host and mapped into containers because there are kernel and user
-space drivers that need to be in sync.
-The kernel driver must be installed on the host and not in the container.

-### Mounting NVIDIA libraries from the host.
+### Configuring the CRD

+The CRD can be configured via a [ConfigMap](https://kubernetes.io/docs/api-reference/v1.8/#configmap-v1-core)
+that provides a [ControllerConfig](https://github.com/jlewi/mlkube.io/blob/master/pkg/spec/controller.go) serialized
+as YAML.
+The config controls how the CRD manages TensorFlow jobs.

+Currently, the most important use for [ControllerConfig](https://github.com/jlewi/mlkube.io/blob/master/pkg/spec/controller.go)
+is specifying environment variables and volumes that must be mounted from the
+host into containers to configure GPUS.

 The TfJob controller can be configured with a list of volumes that should be mounted from the host into the container
 to make GPUs work.
-Here's an example:
+Here's an example [ControllerConfig](https://github.com/jlewi/mlkube.io/blob/master/pkg/spec/controller.go):

 ```
 accelerators: